verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] What do you love the most about it?
 - [ ] Do you smile like this for everyone or is it just me?
 - [ ] You wouldn't be against this idea, will you?
+- [ ] Subscribe for free or upgrade to tell me I’m wrong about everything 🙃